The Sandman: Dream Country: "Façade"

-This issue depicts the life of one of the neglected characters from the DC Universe: Element Girl (Urania Blackwell), the female counterpart to Metamorpho.
-Urania—by this point, going by the nickname "Rainie"—has retired from her superhero career, and lives a meager existence, rarely leaving her flat due to her loathing of her "freakish" appearance.
+This issue depicts the life of one of the neglected characters from the DC Universe, Element Girl (Urania Blackwell), the female counterpart to Metamorpho.
+Urania—now going by the nickname "Rainie"—has retired from her superhero career, and lives a meager existence, rarely leaving her flat due to her loathing of her "freakish" appearance.

-The plot revolves around a phone call she receives: an invitation to have dinner with an old friend, Della.
-She concocts a fake face to wear so her friend does not know of her "skin disease".
-As Della explains a problem she is having, Rainie's "face" falls into the plate of spaghetti bolognese that she ordered, revealing her true face.
-She runs away, and to her apartment, where she wonders how she can kill herself, despite being invulnerable.
-Fortunately, Death, who was dealing with a woman who had slipped on a stepladder, enters her room, explaining that the door was open, and she had heard her crying.
+Rainie receives a phone call from Della, an old friend, inviting her to have dinner together.
+Rainie concocts a fake silicate face to wear so Della will not discover her "skin disease".
+As Della explains a problem she is having, Rainie's "face" hardens and falls into her food, revealing her disfigured real face.
+She runs away and returns to her apartment, where she wonders how she can kill herself despite being invulnerable.
+At this moment, Death, who was there to take away Rainie's neighbor who had slipped on a stepladder, comes in, explaining that the door was open and she had heard Rainie crying.
 She tells her how she can talk to the sun god, Ra, and beg for a merciful death.
+Rainie looks to the rising sun and is filled with joy, seeing it as a mask concealing a face that brings a heartfelt smile to her face as she solidifies and happily dies.

-The story ends with Death answering Rainie's telephone and informing the caller that "she's gone away, I'm afraid."
+As Rainie's body dissolves, Death answers her telephone and informs the caller, a former caseworker who had been Rainie's only confidante, that "she's gone away, I'm afraid."